-2.12 The minimum height from the top surface of the hearth to the underside of any shelf made from wood or other combustible materials is shown in graph 1.

-2.13 Note that soft wall coverings (e.g. embossed vinyl, etc.) are easily affected by heat.
+- 2.12 The minimum height from the top surface of the hearth to the underside of any shelf made from wood or other combustible materials is shown in graph 1. - 2.13 Note that soft wall coverings (e.g. embossed vinyl, etc.) are easily affected by heat.
 They may scorch or become discoloured when close to a heating appliance.
-Please bear this in mind when installing.

-2.14 This appliance must not be installed in any room that contains a bath or shower or where steam is regularly present.

-2.15 An extractor fan may only be used in the same room as this appliance, or in any area from which ventilation for the appliance is taken, if it does not affect the safe performance of the appliance.
+Please bear this in mind when installing. - 2.14 This appliance must not be installed in any room which contains a bath or shower or where steam is regularly present. - 2.15 An extractor fan may only be used in the same room as this appliance, or in any area from which ventilation for the appliance is taken, if it does not affect the safe performance of the appliance.
 Note the spillage test requirements detailed further on in this manual.
 If the fan is likely to affect the appliance, the appliance must not be installed unless the fan is permanently disconnected.

-2.16 In the United Kingdom (GB) no special ventilation bricks or vents are normally required in the room for this appliance.
+2.16 In the United Kingdom (GB) no special ventilation bricks or vents are required in the room for this appliance.

 In the Republic of Ireland (IE) permanent ventilation must comply with the regulations currently in force.

-2.17 Propane gas appliances must not be installed in a room that is built entirely below ground level (See BS 5871 Part 2).
+2.17 Propane gas appliances must not be installed in a room which is built entirely below ground level (See BS 5871 Part 2).

-2.18 If the appliance is to be fitted against a wall with combustible cladding, the cladding must be removed from the area covered by the outer surround.
-The cladding must also not touch the surround.
-(See figure 4).
-We suggest that the actual surround is used as a template to mark the area for combustible cladding removal and that this area is increased by at least 2mm all round.
-For access to the Fireslide control and to maintain a 2mm gap around the outer case a maximum cladding depth of 6mm is recommended (See figure 4).

-2.19 The minimum allowable distance from the outside of the appliance case to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is shown in figure 5.
+- 2.18 If the appliance is to be fitted against a wall with combustible cladding, the cladding must be removed from the area covered by the outer surround (see figure 5).
+We suggest that the actual surround is used as a template to mark the area for combustible cladding removal. - 2.19 The minimum allowable distance from the outside of the appliance case to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is 108mm at either side.

-A 10mm access clearance from a non-combustible surface is necessary at the left side.
+This clearance is also the minimum recommended at the right side in all installations to allow satisfactory access to the control knob.
+No access clearance from a non-combustible surface is necessary at the left side.
 See figure 5.